railcressall/belly-button-challenge/README.md

 ## Deployment

-The app is deployed using GitHub Pages and can be accessed here [here]https://railcressall.github.io/belly-button-challenge/
+The app can be accessed here [here]https://railcressall.github.io/belly-button-challenge/